We'll pass your information to your chosen activity provider.

-- in the child’s home as a sitting service to enable parents to go out / have some free time, or
+- in the child’s home as a sitting service to enable parents to go out / have some free time

-- as day care in the carers home, or
+- as day care in the carers home

 - out in the community to access activities.

-The support package (40hrs per annum) can be used flexibly depending upon the availability of the carer and negotiated between the family and carer to include weekdays and/or weekend support, or used during the school holidays.
+The support (40 hours a year) can be used flexibly depending upon the availability of the carer and negotiated between the family and carer to include weekdays, weekends or during the school holidays.

-Some young people with learning disabilities and complex health needs, may be eligible for a residential short break especially if they have needs throughout the night.
+Some young people with disabilities and complex health needs, may be eligible for a residential short break especially if they require support throughout the night.

 Children and young people can stay overnight during the week and/or at weekends depending on their assessed needs, spending time away from their main carers.
 A residential short break may be provided in a community residential setting or the home of an approved carer.

 How do I get a residential short break?